 The Moving to Work Demonstration (MTW) is a voluntary HUD public housing agency (PHA) program that provides selected PHAs with enormous flexibility because the enabling statute allows HUD to waive nearly all provisions of the "United States Housing Act of 1937" and accompanying regulations.
 The waivers can include most of the main rules and standards governing Housing Choice Vouchers (HCV) and public housing, although civil rights, labor, and environmental laws cannot be waived.
 MTW PHAs are also allowed to shift public housing Capital and Operating Funds and HCV assistance, including HCV Administrative Fees and Housing Assistance Payment (HAP) funds, to purposes other than those for which these funds were originally appropriated - referred to as "fungibility."
 No matter how funds are mixed, they are called "MTW Funds."
 MTW flexibilities can significantly affect residents by increasing their rent, imposing work requirements, or limiting how long they can remain in public housing or receive HCV assistance.
-In addition, fungibility has the potential to shift HCV funds out of the voucher program, resulting in fewer households receiving housing assistance.
-There are 39 "original" MTW PHAs and 87 "Expansion" MTW PHAs (out of a potential 100 Expansion MTW PHAs) as of the date Advocates' Guide went to press, another 13 PHAs might be added as PIH selects additional "small" PHAs to participate in a final MTW Expansion "cohort."
+In addition, fungibility has the potential of shifting HCV funds out of the voucher program, resulting in fewer households receiving housing assistance.
+There are 39 "original" MTW PHAs and 100 "Expansion" MTW PHAs.

 Because the original demonstration program has not been evaluated, particularly regarding the potential for harm to residents, NLIHC has long held that the MTW demonstration is not ready for expansion or permanent authorization.
 Various legislative vehicles have sought to maintain the original 39 MTW PHAs.
 The MTW contracts for each of these 39 PHAs were set to expire in 2018, but in 2016 HUD extended all of them to 2028.
-The Senate appropriations bill would extend these contracts for an additional 15 years.